rodm/teamcity-jmx-plugin/README.md

 The Ant build script provides a target to deploy the plugin to a local configuration directory, deploy-plugin.
 The TeamCity server can be started using the start-teamcity-server target.
 The TEAMCITY_DATA_PATH is set by default to use a local directory and not the `~/.BuildServer` directory.

+## How to configure Munin to monitor TeamCity

+See the README in the config/munin directory.